Implementation Notes (flowlog.c)

 AND-parallelism (safe goal subsets)

-Flowlog performs a conservative analysis and only parallelizes when it can preserve ISO-visible semantics.
+Flowlog performs a conservative analysis and only parallelizes when it can preserve ISO-visible semantics (SECTION 23).

 REPL and terminal I/O